adinrichter/CS_code_summary/README.md

 # Comment model
 The first story I was tasked with was to create a comment model.
 I then used the template made when creating the controller to get basic CRUD pages working so that I could create and view comments.

-This is the comment model I made, it has a constructor which sets the comment's date to the current time, and a LikeRatio function to return the ratio of likes and dislikes, I did end up updating this LikeRatio function later on, as it didn't quite fit my needs.
+This is the comment model I made, it has a constructor which sets the comment's date to the current time, and a LikeRatio function to return the ratio of likes and dislikes, I did end up updating this LikeRatio function later on, as it didn't quite fit my needs
 ```
 namespace TheatreCMS3.Areas.Blog.Models
 {